Twenty Medical Classics of the Thomas Jefferson Era, 1743-1826

 Rush is considered one of the greatest physicians of American history.
 He called for the restriction of alcohol and tobacco use, proposed the study of veterinary medicine, and wrote the first American textbook on psychiatry.
 One of his primary interests was yellow fever, a disease he battled in Philadelphia during the epidemic of 1793-94.
 He published his observations and his suggestions for the prevention of the disease in 1794.

 Saggio di osservazioni e d’esperienze sulle principali mallattie degli occhi (A Treatise on the Principal Diseases of the Eyes), First edition, published in Pavia, 1801.

-Antonio Scarpa studied at the University of Padua, where he served as assistant and personal secretary to Morgagni, the master of pathological anatomy.
-After ten years as professor of anatomy and clinical surgery at the University of Modena, Scarpa joined the medical faculty at Pavia and served as chair of anatomy for the rest of his professional life.
+Antonio Scarpa studied at the University of Padua, where he served as assistant and personal secretary to Giovanni Morgagni, the master of pathological anatomy.
+After ten years as professor of anatomy and clinical surgery at the University of Modena, Scarpa joined the medical faculty at the University of Pavia and served as chair of anatomy for the rest of his professional life.

 Gerhard Van Swieten (1700-1772)

 Commentaria in Hermanni Boerhaave Aphorismos (Commentaries Upon the Aphorisms of Herman Boerhaave), Latin edition (five volumes) published in Paris, 1769.